occ-data/support-scripts-gen3/gen3-helm/README.md

 - For Gen3 Databases, the gen3 helm script uses the external secrets, this external secrets follows the naming convention of [`{{environment}}-{{service}}-creds`](https://github.com/uc-cdis/gen3-helm/blob/master/helm/common/templates/_external_secrets.tpl#L1-L10)

 - The variables shown in `gen3_values.yaml` are following
+    - `<<kubectl-aws-iam-secret>>`: name of kubernetes secret which have AWS IAM User's secret ID and key.
+This user have permission to AWS Secrets manager to create external secrets in kubernetes. you can create this secret either by executing `external_secrets.sh` or with command `kubectl create secret generic "$iam_user"-secret --from-literal=access-key=$access_key --from-literal=secret-access-key=$secret_key`
     - `<<your-vpc-name>>` : name of the VPC/environment
     - `<<your-website-URL>>`: URL of your website without http:// or https://
     - `<<your-website-aws-certificate-arn>>` : ARN of the certificate for the domain/website which will be spun